 Rs.
 6 - 8 lakhs

 Rs.
 7 LPA

 Rs.
 4 LPA

-MBA vs MCom: About
+MBA vs MCom: About the Courses

-Master of Commerce (MCom) is a postgraduate course that involves a detailed study of subjects such as finance, accounts, computer applications etc. The course curriculum of MCopm also involves management-related subjects but the focus of the course lies in enhancing the theoretical knowledge of a student.
+Master of Commerce (MCom) is a postgraduate course that involves a detailed study of subjects such as finance, accounts, computer applications, etc. The course curriculum of MCom also involves management-related subjects but the focus of the course lies in enhancing the theoretical knowledge of a student.
 An MCom course enhances the academic value of a student and helps prepare them for a career in core areas of commerce and commercial applications.